Vizemo/vizemo.github.io/pushnotes.md

 - removed border from the welcome box
 - changed text font size for other pages to 3.7rem
 - added a fade in for the text on the main page
+- added a gradient shift to the background colors
 ##### 11/17/2024
 - added permanent underline depending on what page your on for the navbar
 - modified the div for the welcome-block section telling viewers about whats on each page.